Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Properties of IFE Functions

 Step 3.
 As for \eqref{Pi_curl_est_eq02}, by Lemma \ref{curl_uI_proj} and \eqref{utilde_eq02}, we use that the projections are the best approximation to obtain

 where we have also applied Lemma \ref{quasi_curl}.
-Again, we have taken the advantage that both $\tilde{\bfu}$ and $\bfJ_K\bfu$ are piecewise defined by $\Gamma^K_h$.
+Again, we have taken the advantage that both $\tilde{\bfu}$ and $\bfJ_K\bfu$ are piecewisely defined on $K$ separated by $\Gamma^K_h$.
 Then, similar to the argument above, it only remains to estimate